redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 the `watchFetch` generator will wait until `yield call(fetchApi, '/posts')` terminates.
 Imagine that the `FETCH_POSTS` action is fired from a `Refresh` button.
 If our application disables the button between each fetch (no concurrent fetches) then there is no issue, because we know that no `FETCH_POSTS` action will occur until we get the response from the `fetchApi` call.

-But what happens if the application allows the user to click on `Refresh` without waiting for the current request to terminate?
+But what happens if the application allows the user to click on `Refresh` without waiting for the current request to terminate ?

-The following example illustrates a possible sequence of the events
+The following example illustrates a possible sequence of the events :

 ```
 UI                              watchFetch